Dose calculator

 When planned in conjunction with a peptide requiring daily administration, like BPC-157, TB-500 is scheduled on its own rhythm within the week.
 A tracker might record daily BPC-157 entries while logging TB-500 doses only on Mondays and Thursdays, for example.
 This separation ensures that each protocol can be monitored independently without complex timing interactions.
 The precise time of day for a TB-500 dose is often considered less critical than for short-acting peptides, as the goal is to maintain a stable systemic concentration over many days rather than targeting a narrow post-injection activity window.

-Common TB-500 dose mistakes
+Common TB-500 dose-calculation mistakes

 - Assuming the same unit measurement as BPC-157 when they are stacked, leading to a significant under-dose of TB-500 due to its milligram-scale dosing.